smileinnovation/weblog/_posts/2020-10-06-i-want-my-cdn-application.md

 subtitle: Performance and time to interaction are key to increase conversion and retention.
 And for that, PWA has done an amazing job promoting a new…
 slug: i-want-my-cdn-application
 description:
-tags: pwa-for-ecommerce,headless-commerce,jamstack,api,graphql
+tags:
+- pwa-for-ecommerce
+- headless-commerce
+- jamstack
+- api
+- graphql
-author: Fabien GASSER
+author: fagas
-username: fabien.gasser
 ---

-# I want my CDN Application!

 ![Access your application around the world!](/assets/images/posts/0*rqiej0HCGx0WpDyW)